Aksh2/AIDLServerApp/README.md

 - Uses the help of a CryptoHelper to encrpt and decrpt messages from the client using AES Algorithms and Android Keystore.

 ## IEncryption Service (AIDL Interface)
-- ### processEncrypted - A method which is used for two way communication.
+- ### twoWayMessaging - A method which is used for two way communication.
-- ### sendOneWay - A method which is used for one way communication between the client and the server.
+- ### sendOneWayMessage - A method which is used for one way communication between the client and the server.